 Role of the Accused

 An accused person has the option to give testimony, but does not need to.
 Often your lawyer will make the decision whether to put you on the witness stand or not depending on the strategic advantage.
 If an accused person does not take the stand, the judge or jury is not allowed to draw any negative inferences from that.
-An accused person will almost always be required to attend their trial so make sure you make every effort to remember your trial date and attend.
+An accused person will almost always be required to attend their trial so make sure you make every effort to remember your trial date.